-1.1.
-Selective Laser Melting (SLM)
+2.1.1.
+Selective laser melting (SLM)

-The SLM technique demonstrates the capacity to produce components with considerable material density, precise dimensional integrity, and desired mechanical properties.
+The SLM technique demonstrates the ability to produce components with high material density, precise dimensional integrity, and the desired mechanical properties.
 Within the SLM process, successive layers of metallic powder undergo fusion and consolidation, culminating in the development of intricate three-dimensional structures [28].
 The SLM enables the fabrication of complicated components with nearly 100% density, thereby ensuring uniform characteristics across a series, obviating the need for subsequent post-processing stages [1, 11, 35].

-The SLM technique provides the most typical features of powder-based additive manufacturing because of its flexibility in feedstock and shapes.
+The SLM technique exhibits the most typical features of powder-based additive manufacturing due to its flexibility in feedstock and shape.
 Both inert argon and nitrogen gas can be utilized in the SLM process.
 The schematically working system of the SLM machine is demonstrated in Figure 2.
-Nowadays, SLM terminology is mainly known as its group head, LPBF; therefore, in the case of this review, it will be regarded.
+Nowadays, SLM terminology is primarily associated with its group head, LPBF; therefore, in the context of this review, it will be referred to accordingly.
 Refer to ASTM 52900-2022 for more details about additive manufacturing terminologies.